Signature

 X(120), Y(120); // opposite side

-Tip: use o % (sides*stepsPerEdge)
+Tip: use o % (sides*stepsPerEdge) to loop indefinitely.

 See also